 - Reduced cognitive vigilance (awareness of stresses and substance use triggers) carries with it a high risk of relapse.
 However, cognitive vigilance such as self-inventory, understanding your emotions, and strategizing ways to avoid stress and substance availability are among the best ways to prevent relapse.

-While some of these observations may seem obvious, one can lose sight of them in the midst of a trying situation.
+While some of these observations may seem obvious, one can lose sight of them in the midst of a difficult situation.
 That is why the last factor, cognitive vigilance, is so vital to recovery.

 Stresses That Often Go Unrecognized